Always

 Relapse prevention for all addicts has similar characteristics including a sober support network, alternative activities and continued therapy.
 The importance of finding other women in recovery is critical as they may also be navigating the difficult map of early recovery in terms of balancing home life, work, leisure and recovery.
 Additionally, women in recovery also need to deal with the issues of relationship issues, childhood trauma and increasing internal self-esteem in order to avoid relapse.
 This allows women to have internal self-worth and not need validation from those around her.

-4. Many women find recovery support in "social" ways: lunches, walks, exercising together.
-Is this valid support?
+4. Many women find recovery support in "social" ways: lunches,

-12 Step recovery program.
+Social supports can be helpful for women in recovery.
+However, ideally women would have a support network of other women in a 12 Step recovery program.
 Research shows that one of the most effective forms of treatment for chemical dependency is involvement in a 12 Step program.
 As a woman builds a support network of other women in her program, the social events can turn into lunch before a 12 Step meeting, a walk after a 12 Step meeting and can evolve into a healthy friendship that also acts as a support system.

-Many thanks to Erin Goodhart, Clinical Supervisor of the Primary Care Women’s Unit at Caron treatment Centers.
+thanks to Erin Goodhart, Clinical Supervisor of the Primary Care Women’s Unit

 No comments: